 Here’s how it works:

-Ordinary Income Tax: If you earn crypto through mining, staking rewards, or as payment for services, it’s considered ordinary income and taxed at your marginal tax rate.
+Ordinary Income: If you earn crypto through mining, staking rewards, or as payment for services, it’s considered ordinary income and taxed at your marginal tax rate.
+Likewise if you buy and sell crypto on a regular basis in a business like manner with the intention of making a profit, the profit made on the buy’s and sell’s is ordinary income.

 Taxable Crypto Transactions